Vivek-raj-gupta-2002/HackAI_Hack-230374/README.md

 4. Data Logging: TemperatureAlert routinely saves temperature data to a log file for reference and analysis.

+## Things to remember
+- Make sure you have turned on yout notifications in your system

+- If you're running the program in an environment where notifications can't be shown, set `NOTIFICATION` to False in the main.py file.

+    ```
+    NOTIFICATION: bool = True
+    ```

+- Ensure that your machine is connected to the internet for the API to function properly.

+- A python version of 3.8 or later is required.

+Follow these steps, and your project should run successfully, monitoring temperature based on your configured settings.

 ## API KEY
 To utilize the OpenWeatherMap API, you need to obtain an API key from [OpenWeatherMap](https://home.openweathermap.org/api_keys).
 Once you have the API key, place it in the `.env` file as follows: